 The BOLTZ!
 We cannot emphasize enough the need to tighten CV bolts with a torque wrench.
 Older 8mm CV bolts tighten to very close to their limits.
 We see loosened CV bolts every year.
 When the bolts fail, the mess includes repairing threads or replacing drive flanges.
 And of course, many CV joints get damaged during the breakdown.

 CV joints on 4 wheel drive cars rarely fail, even at very high miles.
 Guess why.
 Karmakanix cannot remember any rear CV joints that went bad even on very high mileage Audi 4000 Quattro cars.

 CV Repair: New CV Joints or Replacement Axles?

 That answer is shrouded in complicated circumstances.
 Basically, if you have a newer car, you love it, and want to drive it for more than a couple of years, then replace any bad CV joints found during an axle repack with new Lobro CV joints.
 If the clunker is getting old and worthless, consider a Chinese replacement.
 Understand that some Chinese axles don’t fit, can start clacking after a few months, and will certainly wear out faster than Lobros.
 The metal simply is not as durable.
+And sometimes a CV jopint will just be made wrong.
 Understand too, that we cannot warranty Chinese axles with the Karmakanix extended warranty.